GLOBAL MARKETS-Bonds cheer Fed talk of cuts; kiwi flies

 CONDITIONALITY

-Waller's remarks extended what has been a two-week rally in stocks and bonds around the world since a benign U.S. inflation report two weeks ago -- except in China where doubts about the economy have investors decidedly downbeat.
+Waller's remarks extended what has been a two-week rally in stocks and bonds around the world since a benign U.S. inflation report two weeks ago -- except in China where doubts about the economy and a deepening property crisis have investors decidedly downbeat.

 Global stocks .MIWD00000PUS are up almost 9% in November and are tracking toward their best month in three years.
-The Hang Seng .HSI is flat and hasn't posted a positive month since July.
+The Hang Seng .HSI is down 0.4% and hasn't posted a positive month since July.

 The latest negative news came from Meituan3690.HK which flagged slowing fourth-quarter growth for its mainstay food delivery business.
-Shares fell 8% to a 3-1/2 year low on Wednesday, despite the company promising a $1 billion buyback.
+Its shares collapsed 12% to a 3-1/2 year low on Wednesday, despite the company promising a $1 billion buyback.

+The Hang Seng fell 2.4% on Wednesday.
+Hong Kong interbank rates are at 23-year highs HIBOR=, suggesting cash is draining out of the Asian financial hub and flagging pain for mortgage holders whose payments are often tied to one-month rates.

 Some analysts are also wary that markets have run with parts of Fed officials' remarks -- flagging possible rate cuts -- even though the comments have been conditional on further declines in inflation and on financial conditions staying restrictive.